canonical/sbomber/README.md

 This will download the remote artifacts and copy the local ones to `./pkgs`, preparing them for upload.
 The state will be saved in `./.statefile.yaml`.

+If you want to download remote:
+- charms: you need `juju` on your local environment
+- snaps: you need `snap`
+- rocks: you need `skopeo` and `tar`.

 ## Submit the artifacts